Vein Disease Symptoms

 Why the High Incidence of CVI in patients with Diabetic Foot Neuropathy?
 The decrease in calf muscle pump due to neuropathic changes causes muscle weakness.
 The role of progressive venous insufficiency caused by incompetent valves in diabetics with abnormalities of Saphenous Veins and Perforators present, causes a constant recirculation of venous flow into the Tibial veins and which leads to Hydrostatic compression of the Tibial nerve.

 Patients present with clinical signs of Chronic Neuropathic abnormalities and skin changes, but they are actually made up of the venous abnormality.
 Peri-neural venous congestion occurs because these patients have very prominent, enlarged Tibial Veins next to the Tibial nerve that occurs because of the abnormality of the venous reflux.
 Sometimes multiple veins, tortuous veins and venous aneurysms can cause compression of an already enlarged and compressed nerve that is compounded by the Hydrostatic pressure of a dilated vein.
 The best treatment option is Endovenous Laser Ablation (EVLA).
-After treatment, continued aggressive Glucose control and lower Hgb A1C levels will, hopefully, lead to discontinuation of the use of drugs like Lyrica or Neurontin for pain control.
+Learn more about how we treat vein disease.